Indian hip-hop: Early 2010s-present: Underground rap scenes, Gully Boy and mass appeal

 Due to the exposure through Bollywood, rap became a household term and an increased production of rap music was observed.
 This is notable especially in the Punjabi music industry being largely credited to Punjabi artists such as Sidhu Moose Wala, Shubh, Karan Aujla and Yo Yo Honey Singh, while the former three have been fairly recent to the industry.

 However, this commercialization has also led to expansion of the underground scene, with independent artists building a name in Indian hip hop, due to which the future of hip-hop in India has been generally perceived to be positive.
-The reality TV show MTV Hustle, which aired its first season in 2019, has also been credited for pushing the genre forward and providing a platform to aspiring rappers, like King, EPR Iyer, Bella, Agsy, Dee MC, MC Square, Paradox, 100 RBH and Vichaar amongst others.
+The reality TV show MTV Hustle, which aired its first season in 2019, has also been credited for pushing the genre forward and providing a platform to aspiring rappers, like King and EPR Iyer.
 There are many rappers in India, rapping in different languages such as Hindi, Punjabi, Marathi, Kannada, Malayalam, Tamil, Telugu, Bengali, Odia, Bhojpuri, Khasi and others.
-Modern-day Indian rappers like MC Stan, Chaar Diwaari, Yashraj, Paal Dabba, Hanumankind, Dhanji, Reble, Kinari and The Siege have been gaining considerable traction due to their distinct approach towards the genre which is pushing the boundaries of Indian hip-hop.
+Modern-day Indian rappers like MC Stan, Yashraj, Paal Dabba, Reble and Hanumankind have been gaining considerable traction due to their distinct approach towards the genre which is pushing the boundaries of Indian hip-hop.
+The Indian hip hop and rap industry has undergone significant growth and transformation over the years.

 In April 2025, Nas visited India again to perform at the Mass Appeal Presents: The World Reunion—A Charity Concert, hosted by Mass Appeal India, at The Nesco Center, in Mumbai.
-He was accompanied by various Indian-origin rappers, such as, Divine, Raftaar, Ikka, KR$NA, King, and Steel Banglez.
+He was accompanied by various Indian-origin rappers, such as Divine, Raftaar, Ikka, Krsna, King, and Steel Banglez.

+In November 2025, music festival Rolling Loud was held in Mumbai, with Indian artists like Karan Aujla, Divine headlining the festival alongside rappers Central Cee, Don Toliver, and Wiz Khalifa.

 Telugu hip hop became notable since the early 2000s when artists such as Smita started hip hop culture in the Telugu language.
-"Hai Rabba" and "Masaka Masaka" are her best selling albums which received wide acclaim, especially in the Indian sub-continent.
+Hai Rabba and Masaka Masaka, her best selling albums, received acclaim, especially in the Indian sub-continent.
 Artists such as Raja Kumari, Roll Rida, Noel Sean and Manisha Eerabathini started the trend in the new-age Telugu hip hop by including rap.
 With the rise of its popularity, these artists started working in Telugu cinema since the late 2010s.

 Tamil hip hop is gaining popularity in India.
 Many other languages like Kannada and Marathi are also becoming popular among the masses in India.
+Marathi rapper Yung DSA's song "Yeda Yung" went viral in mid-2025.
+In 2026, Mumbai rapper Rare78's video of him performing a freestyle in a cypher went viral, which prompted him to release it as a track on streaming platforms, through Mass Appeal India.
+He became the first Hindi-language hip-hop artist from India to be featured in the magazine Complex.